 - Once the application is signed by the Director send to Christianne Capalongo, undergraduate coordinator, by email or to the office in 409 White Hall.

 A minimum of four Jewish studies courses are required to complete the minor.
 No course may be used to satisfy two requirements and S-U grade option is not permitted.
 The following parameters must be met:

 1. One introductory survey course in Jewish studies (choose one):

 - JWST 2651 - Judaism, Christianity, and Islam

-- An equivalent introductory survey in Jewish Studies approved by the director, Jonathan Boyarin.
+- An equivalent introductory survey in Jewish studies approved by the director

-2. Two Historical Breadth (Jewish Studies courses at the 2000-level or above): Must fulfill temporal breadth, defined as: one course whose chronological parameters fall within the following periods:
+2. Two Historical Breadth Jewish studies courses at the 2000-level or above.
+Must fall within one of the two following periods:

 - 3000 BCE to 600 CE

-3. One Upper-level course (Jewish Studies course at the 3000-level or above): Topical courses taught in Hebrew or other languages may be used to fulfill this requirement.
+3. One Jewish studies course at the 3000-level or above.
+Topical courses taught in Hebrew or other languages may be used to fulfill this requirement.